International Students: All you need to know

 Your quarantine plan

 Before you arrive in Canada, prepare a quarantine plan for your first 14 days here.
+It must include the prepaid booking confirmation for a mandatory three-day stay in a government-authorized hotel in the Canadian city you first arrive in.
 To learn what requirements to follow when preparing your plan, visit the mandatory quarantine page.

 There you’ll find: